-Brokers should take another look at convergence and charging fee for service as a way to boost business and expand client relationships, says ING
+Brokers should take another look at convergence and charging fee for service as a way to boost business and expand client relationships, says ING Direct

 The conversation around fee for service has slipped off the radar in recent times, says Woolnough, but it presents a strong opportunity for brokers who choose to go down this path.